isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 </ul>

 <p><strong><u>Previous Application Exercises - February 2024 Application Exercise</u></strong></p>
 <p>All applicants from the February 2024 Application  Exercise have been notified of their outcome via email.
-Please check your junk mail folder and contact us at allotment_gardening@nparks.gov.sg if you did not receive the email notification.
+Please check your junk mail folder and contact us at <a href="_mailto:allotment_gardening@nparks.gov.sg">allotment_gardening@nparks.gov.sg</a> if you did not receive the email notification.

 </p><h4>Frequently Asked Questions (FAQs)</h4>
 <p>Have a question about the Allotment Gardening Scheme?
 Check out the FAQs below!</p>